-Cytomegalovirus (CMV) is a common virus that is usually harmless.
-Sometimes it causes problems in babies if you catch it during pregnancy (congenital CMV).
+Cytomegalovirus (CMV) is a common virus that's usually harmless.
+Sometimes it causes problems in babies and people with a weakened immune system.

-Your immune system usually controls the virus and most people do not realise they have it.
+Cytomegalovirus (CMV) does not usually cause any symptoms and most people do not realise they have it.

-Some people get flu-like symptoms the first time they catch CMV, including:
+Some people get flu-like symptoms the first time they get CMV, including:

 - aching muscles